Operations and Services

 Bi-County's strength is in its people.
-They know their jobs and do them well.
-Their service to the community goes further than their job here at Bi-County.
-Over the past eight years 100% of Bi-County's employees have given to the United Way.
+They know their jobs and they do them well.
+Their service to the community goes beyond their jobs at Bi-County Landfill.
+Many Bi-County employees contribute to local charities, volunteer their time during community events, and serve on community boards.

 All persons are trained and certified on the equipment they operate.
 This allows them to operate efficiently and safely.
 All departments conduct monthly safety meetings to insure their safety and the safety of the public.
 Other training includes, but is not limited to the following:

 - CPR Training

 - Hazardous Materials Training